Healing from Narcissistic Abuse: A Guide

 The Stages of Narcissistic Abuse Recovery

-The next stage focuses on emotional healing, which can be complex.
-Processing intense emotions such as anger, grief, and confusion is vital.
-This stage may involve seeking therapy or connecting with support groups.
+Next, the journey moves into emotional healing, which can be complex.
+Processing intense emotions like anger, grief, and confusion is vital.
+This stage may involve seeking therapy or connecting with support groups where you feel safe to share.

 Establishing Boundaries and No-Contact